 As a parent, it's natural to want to trust your child and give them some independence.
 But it's crucial to be aware of the dangers of peer pressure, particularly when it comes online.
 Again, what is peer pressure?
 Peer pressure is the influence that friends and peers can have on your child's decisions and behavior.

 Tracking a teen's online activity is challenging, but that's where Wondershare FamiSafe comes in.
 It is a parental control app that allows you to monitor your child's phone activity and detect any signs of negative peer pressure.
-FamiSafe helps your child make responsible choices and develop healthy habits around technology.
+FamiSafe helps your child make responsible choices and develop healthy habits.

 Available on: Windows, Mac OS, iOS, Android, Kindle Fire, and Chromebook

-Pricing plan: Available in a 3-day free trial.
-Subscription starts at $10.99 per month.
+Pricing plan: Subscription starts at $9.99 per month.
 For more details, you can check FamiSafe's official website.

-How Can FamiSafe Help You Protect Your Teens From Peer Pressure?
+How Can FamiSafe Protect Your Teens From Peer Pressure?

-Step 2: Go to All Feature > Explicit Content Detection in the Content Safety section.
+Step 2: Go to Feature and tap Explicit Content Detection.

-Step 3: Click Connecting tab bar, then toggle on the apps you want FamiSafe to watch.
+Step 3: Click Connecting tab bar and toggle on the apps you want FamiSafe to watch.
+Then, tap Alerts to check the alerts triggered.

 You can now check the alerts triggered by the keywords listed involving categories like alcohol, bullying, and drugs.